badair/sfinae_errors/README.md

 # SfinaeErrors <a target="_blank" href="http://melpon.org/wandbox/permlink/eBn8swZQKzG1Hmmd">![Try it online][badge.wandbox]</a>

 A single C++ header file for SFINAE-able error messages.
-SFINAE-able error messages similar to `static_assert`, except that they are SFINAE-able.
-A library that uses SfinaeErrors lends itself to easy compile-time debugging, without giving up the flexibility of SFINAE.
+Code that uses SfinaeErrors enables easy-to-debug template errors, without the inflexibility that comes with `static_assert`.

 ```cpp